-I fill my social life with Museums, Exhibitions, design Talks and Work Shops, You never know what you might learn or who you might meet and talk to,
+I fill my social life with Museums, Exhibitions, design Talks, and Work Shops, You never know what you might learn or who you might meet and talk to,

 How to make productive use of your time

 I plan out my day and week structure using spreadsheets and calendars.
 It’s important to keep track of your time while working on a project; I want to know exactly how much time I am spending on a project.
-I want the project I am working on to be cost effective.
+I want the project I am working on to be cost-effective.
 In regards to the fee and time spent on the project.

 If I have client meetings I try and schedule them either first thing in the morning, or towards the end of the day, anything in the middle will cut your day in half.

 I try and check social media, emails and the phone in the mornings, during lunchtime, in the middle of the afternoon and towards the end of the working day.
-By trying to keep to this rule, im not wasting valuable time, which I can be using to be creative, especially when I am working on a commercial piece of work.
+By trying to keep to this rule, I’m not wasting valuable time, which I can be using to be creative, especially when I am working on a commercial piece of work.

-I write blogs for my website about work I have worked on, or when I am updating my portfolio, I generally write blog posts in the evening or in the weekend and not during the working day, which I schedule to auto post during the day.
+I write blogs for my website about work I have worked on, or when I am updating my portfolio, I generally write blog posts in the evening or in the weekend and not during the working day, which I schedule to auto-post during the day.

-I like to show my followers the work I am working on either as finished pieces of work or as drawings, I also draw in sketchbooks, I like to instagram quite a bit.
-I develop these moleskine sketchbook drawings out side of studio time.
+I like to show my followers the work I am working on either as finished pieces of work or as drawings, I also draw in sketchbooks, I like to Instagram quite a bit.
+I develop these Moleskine sketchbook drawings outside of studio time.
 I build up these drawings, so I have a back catalogue of material I can post to my followers.

 In regards to social media, I work on this during the mornings, near lunchtime, and evenings.
-I set myself 30 minutes, to facebook, instagram and pinterest and twitter, I use software such as buffer to auto post to twitter and facebook, and I use rss feed software feedly to channel all the websites I follow into one place, and any interesting posts I like, I would then use social media to send out to my followers.
+I set myself 30 minutes, to Facebook, Instagram and Pinterest, and Twitter, I use software such as buffer to auto-post to Twitter and Facebook, and I use RSS feed software Feedly to channel all the websites I follow into one place, and any interesting posts I like, I would then use social media to send out to my followers.

-The importance about offline and online networking
+The importance of offline and online networking

-Sometimes nothing might come of networking, but You have made a contact which valuable, and it builds up your profile, you might see the same person again at another event, which leads to other social and networking opportunities, that person could recommend you to some one else they might know.
+Sometimes nothing might come of networking, but You have made a contact which valuable, and it builds up your profile, you might see the same person again at another event, which leads to other social and networking opportunities, that person could recommend you to someone else they might know.
 I have had commissions just by meeting people at talks and meet up.

 I recently had a client approach me through Pinterest, which was completely new to me.
-I have a loyal following through my popular boards on pinterest, which are tote bags and maps, both of which are directly linked to my work.
+I have a loyal following through my popular boards on Pinterest, which are tote bags and maps, both of which are directly linked to my work.
 Because I constantly pin on those particular boards I can be easily found.

 How to win pitches/clients

 Know your client and do some research before your pitch, client meeting.
-Practice your pitch before hand.
+Practice your pitch beforehand.
 Preparation is key.
 The more you believe in your own work, the more sellable it will be to the client.
 Be humble and confident and compromising, give the client realistic time frames of when you can deliver the final work.

 Give ideas away for free.
 I have approached clients with illustrations ideas I am happy to give away.
-This is a good way to approach a client, rather then turning up cap in hand, give you’re client a reason to invest in you, understand who your client is, and what you could potentially create for them or how your work can fit in, and create ideas around that.
+This is a good way to approach a client, rather than turning up cap in hand, give your client a reason to invest in you, understand who your client is, and what you could potentially create for them or how your work can fit in, and create ideas around that.

 How to build relationships and collaborate with other freelancers

-The best way I have found to build relationship and to collaborate with other freelancers is to be approachable and humble to make time for other people when you have it, and not to be so insular.
+The best way I have found to build a relationship and to collaborate with other freelancers is to be approachable and humble to make time for other people when you have it, and not to be so insular.

 If you like someone’s work or appreciate them, build up a rapport, there is no harm in suggesting working with them at some point.
 But be appreciative of other people’s time.